 When I was in Thailand visiting my family, I got a sim card for my phone but forgot to bring my passport.
 Luckily, I had a digital photocopy of my passport on my phone, which was acceptable to the sales rep, and I was able to buy the SIM on the spot rather than going back to my hotel to get my actual passport.

 If you lose your credit card, who do you call?
 Do you know the phone numbers by heart and your credit card number?
 With a photocopy, you have all the relevant info right at your fingertips.

 Make sure you keep your photocopies secured or hidden somewhere.
 You can carry a printout, put them on a flash drive or store it in the cloud on your Google Docs.

 10- Don’t Bring Ice Picks or Scissors On The Plane

 When in doubt, just put sharp objects in your checked baggage.
-Here is the official list of things you can and can’t bring with you in your carry on and in your checked luggage.
+Here is the official list of things you can and can’t bring with you in your carry-on and your checked luggage.
 TSA Prohibited Items List.

 It’s Not That Hard

-All the things listed here have helped me save time, frustration and makes travelling so much easier.
+All the things listed here have helped me save time and frustration and make travelling so much easier.